 Investors must take a long-term view on private markets returns, as investment vehicles are typically locked up for years and performance can only really be assessed once the majority of investments have been exited and returns realized, which can take some time.
 But in exchange, investors have the potential to generate attractive risk adjusted returns.
 Over the most recent decades, investments in private market strategies have outperformed listed bond and equity investments by a significant margin (see Fig. 3 and 4).
-On a time-weighted return basis, global private equity provided annual average returns of 13.8% between 2001 and 2021, significantly above the 7.1% returns achieved by publicly traded global stocks.
-Direct lending returned 9.5% against 4.3% for global bonds, while private real estate delivered average returns of 9%.
+On a time-weighted return basis, global private equity provided annual average returns of 13.1% between 2001 and 2022, significantly above the 5.8% returns achieved by publicly traded global stocks.
+Direct lending returned 9.3% against 3.2% for global bonds, while private real estate and private infrastructure delivered average returns of 9% and 7.9% respectively.